holepunchto/bare/README.md

 ### Options

 Bare provides a few compile options that can be configured to customize various aspects of the runtime.
-Compile options may be set by passing the `--define value=flag` flag to the `bare-make generate` command when generating the build system.
+Compile options may be set by passing the `--define option=value` flag to the `bare-make generate` command when generating the build system.

 > [!WARNING]
 > The compile options are not covered by semantic versioning and are subject to change without warning.